zaeleus/noodles/README.md

 ## Usage

-There is currently no release of noodles, as the API is still experimental, but it can be added to a test project as a preview.
+noodles is published on [crates.io].
+Early versions can be used in projects, but keep in mind that the API is still considered experimental.

 noodles is split into multiple crates by file format.
 For convenience, a top-level meta crate named `noodles` can be added to your project's dependency